Skip to main content

 On 3 September 2025 Kent’s councils asked experienced advisors KPMG, whose work is being paid for by the Government, to look in more detail at two options for new unitary councils and the areas they should cover.

-A final proposal must be submitted by 28 November 2025.
+A final proposal was submitted to the Government on 28 November 2025.

 Based on the Government’s timetable, the new arrangements could be in place as early as April 2028.